 What do you get?

 You get to make WordPress better or, at the very least, understand it better so that you can make more informed decisions in the future.
-You also get to see what is like to partner with a university team to do joint research on WordPress.
-I can´t promise you’ll like it but , if never done before, can be a useful experience in order to consider putting in place a “faculty program” later on.
+You also get to see what it is like to partner with a university team to do joint research on WordPress.
+I can’t promise you’ll like it but, if never done before, can be a useful experience to consider establishing a “faculty program” later on.

 What do I get?

 I’ve had been a researcher for a long time (12 years now).
 At first, my focus was on publishing as much as possible (publish or perish) but now I’m more interested in making sure that my work (and that of my colleagues) has some value.
 Applying our work on WordPress goes in this line.
 So, I won’t get any money out of this, but I hope to learn a lot, contribute to the OSS community, have some fun and yes, still manage to publish something out of this experience.

 Why WordPress as a target of the study?